 This work comes to auction for the first time in over forty years, following the record £3.7 million achieved for the artist’s Market in Jaffa, which was sold from the Najd collection last year.

 A t the sale of select works from the Najd Collection last year, Deutsch’s The Tribute sold for a record £4.3 million, which doubled the previous record set for the artist in 2013.
-In this sale eight more Deutsch works will be offered.
+In this sale several more Deutsch works will be offered.

 The noble and elegant subject of The Scholar may have been inspired by Deutsch’s encounters with scholars at Cairo’s famous university, El Azhar Madrassah.
 The figure’s distinguished dress reflects his status and wealth, since only the most expensive black dyes stood up to scrutiny under bright light.
 With an expression of intense concentration, the scholar sits back to reflect on the passage he has just read in his leather-bound Qur’an.